⚠️ Unpublished: This item is from a solution that is not yet published on Azure Marketplace or not installed in Content Hub.

 Install the Microsoft Monitoring Agent on your Linux machine and configure the machine to listen on the necessary port and forward messages to your Microsoft Sentinel workspace.
 The CEF collector collects CEF messages on port 514 TCP.

-You must have elevated permissions (sudo) on your machine - Run the following command to install and apply the CEF collector::
+- You must have elevated permissions (sudo) on your machine

 3. Validate connection